improves mother and child care in Afrika

 Lucie Driessen, chairman

-Lucie enjoyed working as a midwife in an academic hospital in the Netherlands for 40 years.
-Here she contributed to prenatal, natal and postnatal care.
-For the last 10 years she worked as a supervisor and regional coordinator for the perinatal audit.
-Since her retirement she has used her knowledge and experience for our Foundation - recently as chairman.
+Lucie worked with great dedication and enjoyment for 40 years as a midwife in an academic hospital in the Netherlands.
+There, she contributed to prenatal, natal, and postnatal care.
+For the last 10 years, she worked as a manager and regional coordinator for the perinatal audit.
+Since her retirement, she has been using her knowledge and experience to support our Foundation.

 Yona Kadege, management assistant